syncfusion-content/uwp-docs/uwp/SfReportViewer/Getting-Started.md

    #endregion
    ~~~~

-4. Set datasource for RDLC reports in code behind with the help of created class objects and `Refresh` the report as like below code sample.
+4. Set datasource for RDLC reports in code behind with the help of created class objects and invoke `RefreshReport` to render the report.

    ~~~~ csharp
    ReportViewer.DataSources.Clear();